-Suspect apprehended after Georgia campus goes on lockdown
+Shooting at nearby restaurant locks down Georgia campus

-Kennesaw State University says normal operations can resume at its campuses Sunday, about an hour after the school outside of Atlanta told students on one of its campuses to hunker down because of an “armed intruder.”
+The university issued the alert after a man fired a gun at the El Ranchero restaurant just off campus and then ran, Marietta Police said in a statement.

-The university said via Twitter that a “suspect has been apprehended and there is no threat to either KSU campus.”
+Police did not release any additional information about the shooting, including the name of the man taken into custody or whether anyone was hurt.

-The school said earlier that a suspect was seen near the Machinist Lodge on the Marietta campus at about 2:40 p.m.
-The campus is located in Marietta, about 20 miles (about 32 kilometers) north of Atlanta.
+Kennesaw State University’s Marietta campus is about 20 miles (about 32 kilometers) north of Atlanta.

 Sign up for Daily Newsletters